 Messenger communication is ‘the’ phenomenon and getting popular than ever.
-Facebook has 1.65 billion active users.
-Twitter has 310 million active users.
-LinkedIn boasts 100 million active users.
-Most probably you have your business marketed in most of them if not all.
+Facebook has 1.65 billion active users, Twitter has 310 million active users, and LinkedIn boasts 100 million active users.
+You probably have your business marketed on either of them, if not all for user acquisition.

 Another platform with the most number of users would be WhatsApp.
 With 1.5 billion active users, spreading over 180 countries, it may be time for you to consider marketing on WhatsApp.

-To add on to a marketers delight, according to 99Firms, the average user checks WhatsApp more than 23 times per day and 58% of users access WhatsApp several times a day.
+According to 99Firms, the average user checks WhatsApp more than 23 times per day to add on to a marketers delight, and 58% of users access WhatsApp several times a day.

-Being the third most downloaded app on Android in the world, it is evident that WhatsApp is a great contender with lots of promises for marketers.
-Moreover, the application is available in 53 different languages for them to reach out to a more niche audience.
+Being the third most downloaded app on Android globally, it is evident that WhatsApp is a great contender with lots of promises for marketers.
+Moreover, the application is available in 53 different languages to reach a more niche audience.

 What is WhatsApp, Anyway?

-Created by two ex-Yahoo employees in 2009, with the idea of making free communication available to all, WhatsApp is that solution which eliminates the expenses on SMS texting fees.
+Created by two ex-Yahoo employees in 2009, with the idea of making free communication available to all, WhatsApp is that solution that eliminates the expenses on SMS texting fees.

 It is a free mobile app that uses your phone’s internet connection for you to able to chat with other platform users.
-It additionally provides for you to be able to send files, images, videos for free, also supports voice and video calls.
+It also allows you to send files, images, videos for free, and supports voice and video calls.

 This brilliant platform was the fastest to reach 450 million active monthly users.
-And in 2014 it became the largest acquisition in the history of Silicon Valley, with Facebook acquiring them for $ 16 billion.
+And in 2014, it became the largest acquisition in Silicon Valley’s history, with Facebook acquiring them for $ 16 billion.

 Why Turn to WhatsApp for Business?

-The attention that marketing on WhatsApp receives as on date might not be as much but there numerous reasons for you to be getting started with it as a marketer.
+The attention that marketing on WhatsApp receives for user acquisition is remarkable.
 Some of the obvious reasons include:

 - It is free!

-- Let’s you send images, e-books, your brochures and catalogs, videos, audios, links, location, documents
+- Let’s send images, e-books, brochures and catalogs, videos, audios, links, location, and documents.

-- It can serve as a survey tool for feedbacks directly from customers
+- It can serve as a survey tool for feedback directly from customers.

 - It can be used for group meetings.